 Financing Your Education

 At Seattle University School of Law, we’re committed to helping you find the best way to fund your education and advance your career.
-The online MLS degree 15 credits, 5 credits per term, and the cost is $1,200 per credit for 2019-2020 academic year including a $65 application fee.
+The online MLS degree is 30 credits, 5 credits per term, and the cost is $1,200 per credit for the 2019-2020 academic year including a $65 application fee.

 Application fee is waived for all students who apply to enter Fall Term 2019 or Spring Term 2020!